containeroo/certalert/README.md

 ### PEM (Privacy Enhanced Mail)

 PEM, a predominant file format, is instrumental in storing and transmitting cryptographic keys and certificates.
 It's discernible by its unique delimiters, `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----`.
+With `certalert`, the focus is exclusively on extracting certificates.
+Should there be additional components, they will be skipped.

 **Recognized file extensions**: